Stobart (logistics company): In popular culture

-Channel 5 and Princess Productions released a program dedicated to the Stobart group, Eddie Stobart: Trucks & Trailers, which first aired on 24 September 2010.
+Channel 5 and Princess Productions released a programme dedicated to the Stobart group, Eddie Stobart: Trucks & Trailers, which first aired on 24 September 2010.

 The Stobart Group was featured on Top Gear in 1995, when presenter Tony Mason visited the company's Carlisle headquarters.
 Another appearance was made on Top Gear during the Reliant Robin rocket challenge.
 The Reliant was transported to the launch site on a flatbed Stobart truck to Richard Hammond and James May.

 A one-off TV show was produced for ITV4 called Eddie Stobart - Smart Truckers.
 Narrated by Paddy McGuinness, the show included the boss William Stobart doing deliveries to distribution centres and the firm's race horses.

 A Compact disc was produced called Eddie Stobart Trucking Songs.
 The CD features all the truckers' favourite rock songs and artists including Queen, Fleetwood Mac and Motörhead.

 The Somerset-based Scrumpy and Western band The Wurzels recorded a new song, "I wanna be an Eddie Stobart Driver".

-In 2001, an animated series called Steady Eddie was released on home video by Contender Entertainment Group.
-It was based on the books by Linda Jennings.
-The series features characters such as Steady Eddie, the protagonist, Oliver Overdrive, Steady Eddie's arch-rival, Jock the Tanker and Lorretta Lorry, Steady Eddie's friends, and Freddie Forklift, a forklift who works in the yard making deliveries to Steady Eddie.
+In 2001, an animated series titled Steady Eddie was released on home video by Contender Entertainment Group consisting of low-budget animation.
+It was based on the books by Linda Jennings and features some differences to the original book version (such as the human character designs etc.).
+The series features characters such as anthropomorphic vehicles: Steady Eddie, the protagonist, Oliver Overdrive, Steady Eddie's arch-rival, Jock the Tanker and Lorretta Lorry, Steady Eddie's friends, and Freddie Forklift, a forklift who works in the yard making deliveries to Steady Eddie.

+The characters in the late 1990s were released as toys by Corgi and often contained a small comic storyline seen on the back of the packaging.